 - What expenses surprised you?

-- Are there areas where you spent unnecessarily?
+- Are there areas where you spent that you now consider unnecessary?

 - Are you paying for services or subscriptions that you’re not really using?

-- Are you paying service fees on your credit card, subscription service, or other financial service that you could eliminate?
+- Are there service fees on your credit card or other financial services that you could eliminate?

 - How does your weekday spending differ from what you spend on weekends?

-It’s important to take a look at your obligations and wants to set priorities when it comes to your budget.
-Obligations typically include things like rent and utilities, as well as any payments like spousal or child support.
+It’s important to distinguish your needs and obligations from your wants, and to set priorities when it comes to your budget.
+Obligations typically include things like a mortgage payment or rent, utilities, healthcare, and childcare.

 Wants may be a little more difficult to identify.
-A want may be something like a gym membership, cable, or going out for coffee each morning rather than making it at home.
+A want may be something like a gym membership, cable subscription, or buying coffee each morning rather than making it at home.

-Once you’ve broken down your spending habits, you can analyze them more carefully.
-Knowing what you owe on a monthly basis, and knowing where you actually spend your money, can help you prioritize so you can pay your bills on time, get control of your debt, and start saving for the future.
+Once you’ve broken down your spending habits by needs and obligations, as compared to wants, you can make more informed decisions about where you spend your money.
+Spending too much on wants?
+Try cutting back on some of those in the month ahead.
+Knowing what you spend on a monthly basis can help you prioritize so you can pay your bills on time, get control of your debt, and start saving for the future.

 Take control of your finances